 Boy Scout Troop 171

 Boiling Springs, Pennsylvania

 Sea Scout Ship 5501

 Webmaster (May 2020 - Present): I maintain and edit the troop's website to be up to date with all things happening and advertise our troop towards people looking to join a Boy Scout troop in our area.
 I also maintain the troop's electronic calendar, which is what we use to plan all meetings and activities.
 During my tenure so far, I redesigned the website to look more authentic and up to date under the hood (the original version of the site had not been updated in over 7 years; before and after), and am trying to introduce new electronic methods (ex. text alerts, form system for planning feedback, and redesigning the email list system) to make functions in the troop run much smoother.
 I also made a lot of useful resources more easily available to the troop, which were not previously before, through the website.
-I was elected for this position by the members of my troop while a youth in this position and continue to hold this position as an adult member of the troop.
+I was elected to this position by the members of my troop while a youth in this position and continue to hold this position as an adult member of the troop.